The sunrise wakes the lark to sing,

 Leave us to-night the nightingale.

-We are busy working to bring Christina Rossetti's "Bird Raptures" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "Bird Raptures" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Bird Raptures" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.